EthanSLin/portfolio/README.md

 architecture
 - **Econometrics A (A+)**
   - Probability, sampling theory, and statistical inference with Excel
+  - Top 4% of the class
 - **Practice and Application of Data Science (A)**
   - Data cleaning in Python, statistical testing, HTML, modeling, pipelines, cross-validation, and classifiers
 - **Theoretical Foundations of Data Science II (A)**
   - Mathematical data analysis and modeling, graph theory, and algorithmic solutions
+  - Top 10% of the class
 - **Data Structures/Algorithms for Data Science (B+)**
   - Encapsulation, ADT’s, interfaces, algorithms, complexity, and structures in Java